Please note that by continuing to use this site you consent to the terms of our

 Suitable for medium- to large-sized enterprises

 The console is navigated from the Falcon menu in the top left-hand corner of the console.
-This lists individual pages under headings such as Activity, Investigate, Hosts, Configuration, Dashboards and Users.
+This lists top-level entries such as Endpoint Security, Threat Intelligence, Investigate, Dashboards and Reports, Host Setup and Management, Audit Logs, and Support and Resources.
+Each of these has its own sub-pages.
 You can easily bookmark any page of the console (using the bookmark symbol in the top left-hand corner of the page), and then go directly to that page using the Bookmarks section of the menu.

-Here you can search a list of threat detections using a wide range of criteria.
-These include severity, tactics, detection technique, time, status and triggering file.
-For each detection, you can see full details, including a process tree view.
+Here you can easily search a list of threat detections using a wide range of criteria.
+These include severity, malware tactics, detection technique, date and time, status, and triggering file.
+For each detection, you can see full details, including a process tree view (screenshot below).
 You can assign a console user for remediation.

 As you would expect, this page lets you see files that have been quarantined by the system.
-You can see the filename, device name, number of detections counted on the network, user involved, and of course date and time of detection.
-Quarantined files can be released or deleted.
-Clicking on a quarantined file opens a details panel with additional information.
-This includes file path for the location where it was detected, file hashes, file size, file version, detection method and severity.
+You can see the filename, device name, number of detections counted on the network, user involved, status, and of course date and time of detection.
+Quarantined files can be released, deleted or downloaded for analysis.
+Clicking the entry of a quarantined file opens a details panel with additional information.
+This includes file path for the location where it was detected, file hashes, file size, file version number, detection method and severity.
 There is a search function and a variety of filters you can use to find specific files within the quarantine repository.
+CrowdStrike told us that protected endpoints automatically forward all quarantined files to Falcon Intelligence for investigation.

 Here you can create and edit the protection policies for endpoints.
 You can define behaviour for a number of different types of attack-related behaviour, such as ransomware, exploitation, and lateral movement.
 Some sensor components, such as Cloud Machine Learning and Sensor Machine Learning, have separate configurable levels for detection and prevention.
 5 different levels of sensitivity can be set, ranging from Disabled to Extra Aggressive.
 Custom Indicators of Attack (IOA) can also be created and assigned here, and there’s an option to perform automated remediation of IOA detections.